Roasted Cauliflower and Manchego Hand Pies

 - 1 teaspoon finely grated lemon zest

-- Cheese Short Crust
+- Cheese Short Crust, made with manchego cheese

 - 2 teaspoons finely chopped fresh rosemary